Isaac Paredes Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.79 team ERA ranks 27th among all league pitching staffs.
+- The Athletics' 6.33 team ERA ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to rank 11th in baseball in home runs surrendered (six total, one per game).
+- The Athletics rank 22nd in baseball in home runs given up (11 total, 1.6 per game).

-- Waldichuk (0-1) takes the mound for the Athletics to make his second start this season.
+- Fujinami (0-1) pitches for the Athletics to make his second start of the season.

-- His last time out was on Sunday against the Los Angeles Angels, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- The right-hander last appeared on Saturday against the Los Angeles Angels, when he threw 2 1/3 innings, allowing eight earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.